In This Together

 Stay up-to-date with what’s happening at Western Oregon University through Today at WOU.
 Story content includes events, profiles of people and programs, the latest news, and announcements.

 The office is open remotely Monday through Friday 8M-5PM.
 Contact information: 503-838-8211 (voice) or email at firstname.lastname@example.org.

 Students can request to speak with the Admissions Counselor of the day.

 Admissions is currently accepting unofficial transcripts for domestic undergraduate students.

-In-person campus visits, including tours, are suspended through April 17, 2020.
+In-person campus visits, including tours, are suspended through until further notice.

 For additional information visit Admissions at Western Oregon University.

 To request accommodations for courses or a WOU-sponsored activity, contact the Office of Disability Services as soon as possible.